mmr/meteor-magic/README.md

 This was written in order to become more familiar with [MeteorJS](https://www.meteor.com/), an open source JavaScript web framework.

 Under the hood it uses [Node.js](https://nodejs.org/), [Backbone.js](http://backbonejs.org/), [MongoDB](https://www.mongodb.org/) and [jQuery](https://jquery.com/).

+It is currently hosted and available at [Meteor](http://meteor-magic.meteor.com).